8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

 Capture your model standing on a rooftop garden overlooking the city.

-For this one, you’ll probably have to find a public rooftop garden in the city for some flowery and foliage-filled photoshoot ideas.
-Some hotels, restaurants, and museums might have a garden that you can visit.
-Do a quick search in your local city guide to see what’s out there.
+For this option, you’ll likely need to find a public rooftop garden in the city for lush, floral photoshoot ideas.
+Many hotels, restaurants, and museums may feature gardens that are accessible to the public.
+A quick search in your local city guide should yield results.

-Try a close-up macro shot of the model’s face next to a beautiful, bright flower with the out-of-focus city in the background to capture shallow depth of field.
-Or bring it all into focus to contrast the beautiful lush garden against stark city architecture.
+Consider a close-up macro shot of the model’s face next to a vibrant flower, with the out-of-focus city in the background, to achieve shallow depth of field.
+Alternatively, you can bring everything into focus to contrast the vibrant garden against the stark city architecture.

 6. Fire Escape